2025 Solar Incentives Guide for Loveland, OH - Tax Credits & Rebates

 EcoWatch's Loveland, OH Solar Incentives FAQs

-Your best bet is to talk to a representative from the company that installed your system – or call a local Loveland solar installer — to learn about which incentives you might qualify for.
+An excellent idea would be to talk to someone from the company that installed your solar system – or reach out to a local Loveland solar installer — to learn about which incentives you may qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
-A solar system can also lower the CO2 emissions from your home by 450 pounds yearly, or roughly 9,000 pounds in 20 years.
+Solar energy is a renewable energy source — by switching where you get your energy, you can help reduce the strain on our planet's resources.
+Solar panels can also lower your home's CO2 emissions by 450 pounds yearly, or roughly 9,000 pounds in 20 years.

 Yes, you can claim both tax credits and rebates towards the cost of your solar panels.
-Depending on precisely which incentives you are receiving, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and that you're getting the most money you can.
+Depending on which incentives you are receiving, they may apply in a different order.
+Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.